evancz/elm-architecture-tutorial/README.md

   Signal.channel Increment
 ```

+I will just briefly draw your attention to a couple details:

+  1. We start with an initial `Model` of 0.
+  2. We use the `update` function to step our `Model` forward.
+  3. We &ldquo;subscribe&rdquo; to the `actionsChannel` to get all the incoming `Actions`.
+  4. We put it all on screen with `view`.

-Rather than trying to figure out exactly what is going on line by line, I
+Rather than trying to figure out *exactly* what is going on line by line, I
-think it is enough to visualize what is happening at a high level.
+think it is best to start with visualizing what is happening at a high level.

 [signals]: http://elm-lang.org/learn/Using-Signals.elm